brageon/biwa/README.md

 # Beneficial Impact

 BIWA is a local context-dependent intent mapping (LCIM) for ethical and predictive decision modeling using **ontological nodes**.
-Built for institutional designers and system architects.
+Built for institutional designers.
 Monte-Carlo simulation decides the ranking hierarchy.

 HD-DH-CD-ND-DC-DN-HN 46 love tropes.
 Berkano with others but Gebo with the main character.
 Minus DN in both as 5-3.